 Figure 4 shows the gas consumption normalised by the floor area of the properties.
-In addition, this shows the expected boiler gas consumption calculated by PHPP, the Passivhaus Planning Package used for design.
+In addition, for comparison, this shows the expected boiler gas consumption calculated by PHPP, the Passivhaus Planning Package used for design.

-Overall, especially if one ignores the data from the cold winter 12/13, the average performance is close to the expectations.
-There is variation between households as one might expect; and we can seek to explain this by the level of occupation and their habits.
+Overall, especially if one overlooks the data from the colder winter 12/13, the average performance is close to the expectations7.
+There is variation between households as one might expect; and we can seek to explain this by the level of occupation8 and by their habits9.

-It can be seen in the two flats that have changed hands that the new occupants have been more careful than their predecessors, though in one flat they are perhaps trying too hard to reduce already low gas bills.
+It can be seen in the two flats that have changed hands, that the new occupants have been more careful than their predecessors, though they are perhaps trying too hard to reduce already low gas bills10.